Subscribe to updates

 Section 106 Agreements Update Report

-The committee will also review the S106 Agreements Update Report, which provides information on the monitoring and collection of Section 106 contributions in the planning process.
-The report covers agreements completed during September and October 2025.
+The committee was scheduled to review the S106 Agreements Update Report, a monthly report providing information on the monitoring and collection of Section 106 contributions in Northumberland.
+The report listed new agreements completed in September and October 2025, including agreements relating to:

 - Land Southeast of Mooredge House, Longhorsely